 - Chiropractic adjustments are meant to quickly push a joint or vertebrate back into place.

-- Potential benefits of chiropractic adjustments include relief from head, neck, and
+- Potential benefits of chiropractic adjustments include relief from head, neck, and back pain.

 - Side effects of chiropractic adjustments can include stiffness, fatigue, and pinched nerves.